 If the button is grayed out, then a Stream already exists for that query.

 You can view all Streams created for your Organization from the Streams view.
 Click Streams from the navigation bar.
+The Streams list shows all Streams that currently exist for the project and where those Streams are used.

 To view the Stream in a notebook or dashboard, click View stream.